 - Import Folder Structure: Imports documents from an entire folder and from its subfolders.
 Opens the Add folder structure window.
 There you can choose a folder to import, and configure the file types, including the filter configurations.

 Translate: Opens the selected document in the translation editor.
 First, select a document in the Translations pane of Project home.
 To open a document for translation, you can also double-click its name.
 Or, right-click the name and, from the menu, choose Open For Translation.
 If it is an image you right-click, the command will be

 Export: Exports the selected documents with the default settings (to the stored export folder).
 If some documents are not finished yet, the Export unfinished documents window may open.
 For more options, click the Export label below the icon.
 A menu appears:

 - Export (Stored Path): Exports the translation of the selected documents to the stored folder (on the Translations list, look at the Export path column).
 If the documents are unfinished or contain errors, the Export unfinished document window may open.

-- Export (Choose Path): Exports the translation for the selected document or documents.
+- Export (Dialog): Exports the translation for the selected document or documents.
 For each document, opens a Save as window where you can choose a folder and a name for each document.
 If the documents are unfinished or contain errors, the Export unfinished document window may open.

 - Export Bilingual: Exports the selected documents in bilingual files.
-It will be one of the formats that memoQ supports: memoQ XLIFF, standard XLIFF, Trados DOC/RTF, or table RTF.
+It will be one of the formats that memoQ supports: memoQ XLIFF, standard XLIFF, bilingual Trados DOC, or multi-column RTF.
 Opens the Bilingual export wizard.

 - Export Active Document As Plain Text: Works only if you are working on a document in the translation editor.
 Exports this document in a plain-text file, with no formatting.